 A Danger Below: Scaffolding Falls

 Ironworkers enable our most awe-inspiring buildings to scrape the skies.
-Unsurprisingly, though, working at su ch great heights also creates the terrible risk that one can suffer an equally great fall.
+Unsurprisingly, though, working at such great heights also creates the terrible risk that one can suffer an equally great fall.

 Where employers failed to provide safety harnesses, provided the wrong type of harnesses or safety equipment, or advised improper and unsafe protocols for tying off or onsite safety, they are liable for the injuries which workers sustain as a result.
-In addition to being responsible for medical bills and disability resulting from such catastrophic falls, employer may also be responsible for pain, suffering, and lost wages.
+In addition to being responsible for medical bills and disability resulting from such catastrophic falls, an employer may also be responsible for pain, suffering, and lost wages.

 A Danger Above: Falling Objects

-In addition to dangerous drops to the ground below, ironworkers may also suffer injuries from dropped tools, broken scaffolding and building structures, or other construction materials falling from above.
+In addition to dangerous drops to the ground below, ironworkers may also suffer injuries from dropped tools, broken scaffolding, and building structures, or other construction materials falling from above.

 In mid-2016 a member of Local Ironworkers 222 was killed by being struck in the head by a catwalk when a rigging device failed.
-Earlier in the year, a Nebraska ironworker was hit by a 500 pound steel beam at a zoo construction site, but luckily lived.
+Earlier in the year, a Nebraska ironworker was hit by a 500-pound steel beam at a zoo construction site but luckily lived.